 - The winners were announced at this year's Earth Science Spring Awards Picnic: Cathyn Mallonee, an M.S. student working on a hydrogeochemistry thesis was selected for the Lanier Award; Megan Sprague won the Outstanding Senior Award.
 Congratulations to both!

 - ESU hosted a visiting professor, Dr. Rungruang Lertsirivorakal from Khon Kaen University in Thailand, during the Fall semester.
-Dr. Rung served on a thesis committee.
+Dr. Rung served on a M.S.thesis committee.

 - Way to go, Dusty!
 Dusty Guiterrez received a 2013 GSA Undergraduate Research Grant for her research on shale gas formation in Kansas.